Madadog/three_osc/README.md

 * Unlimited polyphony, with optional monophonic and legato modes
 * ADSR envelopes with smoothly adjustable slopes
 * Sine, triangle, exponential, saw, and square waves
-* Bandlimited wave synthesis using a combination of wavetables and additive synthesis
+* Bandlimited wave synthesis using wavetables computed via FFT (i.e. harmonics extending up to the Nyquist frequency, with no unexpected drop-off)
 * Detunable unison with (up to) 128 voices for each oscillator
 * Integer frequency division/multiplication for each oscillator for harmonic sound effects
 * No GUI